NMoroney/Patent-Gazette-to-TSV/README.md

 This repository uses [ziplib](https://github.com/frk1/ziplib/tree/master?tab=readme-ov-file) (originally on [bitbucket](https://bitbucket.org/wbenny/ziplib)) to transform an input Gazette *.zip directly to a file of Tab Separated Values or TSV file.
 Selective in-memory decompression is currently faster than downloading the corresponding Gazette *.zip and comparable to deleting +20,000 files via Sonoma (14.2.1).

-The first six [Gazettes of 2024](2024/) consist of about 50,000 patents and a combined size of 3.6 MB.
-The last [two months of 2023](2023/) have combined size of 4.4 MB.
+The first 6 [Gazettes of 2024](2024/) consist of about 50,000 patents and a combined size of 3.6 MB.
+The 52 [Patent Gazettes of 2023](2023/) consists of 353,473 patents and a combined zipped size of 27 MB.
+The current version will process zipped Patent Gazettes going [back to 2005](sample_2005-2024/).

 ---
 ### Versions